martinmatin/Tutorials/src/mechanical/2018/bigRobot.md

 The entire robot is designed in Fusion 360 and is available on the Eurobot cloud.
 The final version is called **SHARK FINAL V17**

+Here is the link to download de fusion projet : [BigRobotModel](https://a360.co/2wA0er0)

 ## External parts